The-OpenROAD-Project/OpenLane/docs/source/tutorials/openram.rst

 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 While running the flow it may use significant amount of memory.
-You can temporary disable KLayout XOR check to reduce the memory footprint, while experimenting.
+You can temporarily disable KLayout XOR check to reduce the memory footprint, while experimenting.
 But for the final GDS submission make sure that XOR check is enabled.

 .. code-block:: json